tkuebler/FishnetNatPunch/readme.md

 	- create n number of Internal Networks with different network ip blocks
 	- create a base disk image [with dotnet](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2204) and base vm to clone
 	- clone the git project and compile
+		- note: probably best to clone it from your dev machine directly using ssh, so you don't have to push all the incremental changes during testing to the master then pull from there.  but.. you do you.
 	- clone the base vm using linked n times.
 	- assign a different Internal Network to each of the vms
 - Create n number of pfsense community edition (free) vms using the same 'create a base, then linked clones of it' technique.